GoPlugin/plugin-deployment/docs/node_autosetup.md

-**NOTE : If NO job ID is returned then this indicates a potential issue with the External Initiator.**
+**NOTE : If NO job ID is returned then this indicates a missed step above (step 9) or potential issue with the External Initiator.
+Run `pm2 list` to ensure that the processes are running.**

 ---